You Make Me Feel So (1917)

 Revolutionary defeatism as a pop song to learn and sing.

-You Make Me Feel So (1917) is a trans-kommunist anti-militarist anthem from the era of Trump 1.0 and BLM.
-As we segue to proxy and trade wars maybe it’s getting more (un)timely?
+You Make Me Feel So (1917) attempts an anti-militarist anthem for the era of Trump 1.0 and BLM.
+As we segue from trade wars to proxy wars it is unfortunately still relevant.

 동무: Dongmo: Friend/comrade